EcoDynIZW/Struebig_2024_BIOCON/README.md

 <br>

 ### 5 restoration and opportunity cost extracts
-The maps for restoration costs were calculated for each time slice, and the LCP lines intersected with the restoration costs maps, the binary forest maps (to later calculate the % of forest for each LCP), circuitscape layers, the binary threshold maps (to later calculate the % of suitable habitat crossed by the LCP for each species) and the habitat suitability maps of each species for each time slice, and the information stored to each path.
-This dataset was then used to select the 75% species cut-off LCPs in a GIS.
+The maps for restoration costs were calculated for each time slice, and the LCP lines intersected with the restoration costs maps, the binary forest maps (to later calculate the % of forest for each LCP), circuitscape layers, the binary threshold maps (to later calculate the % of suitable habitat crossed by the LCP for each species) and the habitat suitability maps of each species for each time slice, and the information together with opportunity costs stored to each path.
+This data set was then used to select the 75% species cut-off LCPs in a GIS.

 <br>